-Dividends payable to residents are subject to 17% SDC whereas dividends payable to non-residents are exempt from SDC.
+Dividends payable to resident and Cyprus-domiciled individuals are subject to 17% SDC whereas dividends payable to resident but non-Cyprus domiciled individuals are exempt from SDC.

 Companies are deemed to have distributed 70% of their accounting profits after the deduction of taxation (corporation tax, SDC, capital gains tax and overseas tax) to their resident shareholders by the end of two years from the end of the year in which the profits were earned.
 On such a deemed distribution, 17% SDC should be withheld and paid over to the tax authorities.
-The deemed-distribution provisions do not apply to companies or groups where the ultimate shareholders are non-residents.
+The deemed-distribution provisions do not apply to companies or groups where the ultimate shareholders are either non-resident or non-domiciled in Cyprus.